-**Important message regarding license expiration dates: As part of the response efforts to the Novel Coronavirus 2019 (COVID- 19), State Surgeon General Dr. Scott A. Rivkees issued Emergency Order DOH No. 20-015 extending the licensure renewal expiration date until March 31, 2021 for any health care practitioner with licensure renewal deadlines between December 31, 2020 and March 01, 2021.
-The license expiration date for Nonresident Sterile Compounding Pharmacies expiring February 28, 2021 is extended to March 31, 2021.
+**Important message regarding license expiration dates: As part of the response efforts to the Novel Coronavirus 2019 (COVID- 19), State Surgeon General Dr. Scott A. Rivkees issued Emergency Order 21-001 extending the licensure renewal expiration date until June 30, 2021 for any professional license issued by the Department with upcoming licensure renewal deadlines.
+The license expiration date for Nonresident Sterile Compounding Pharmacies expiring February 28, 2021 is extended to June 30, 2021.

 Current licenses expire at midnight, Eastern Time, on February 28, 2021